Documentation forSolarWinds Service Desk

 3. Service Desk.
 Access incidents, problems, changes, the change catalog, releases, solutions, the service catalog, and the CMDB.

 4. Assets.
-Access computers, software, printers, mobile devices, network devices, other assets, and a map of asset location.
+Access computers, software, printers, mobile devices, network devices, other assets, and a map of asset locations.

 5. Tasks.
 Access a list of active tasks.